 To many Burgundy experts, Henri Boillot is one of the best white wine producers in the area.

-2017 Corton Charlemagne - very impressive and sophisticated wine, which offers you excellent acidity, complexity and structure.
+2017 Corton Charlemagne is an imposing and sophisticated wine that offers you excellent acidity, complexity, and structure.
 Multi-layered and rich in nuances.
 Long, long finish.
 96+p.

 Famous domain in Volnay with its own clone of Pinot Noir.